elm-city-craftworks/notes.practicingruby.com/_posts/2013-06-14-writing-course-3.md

 And there you have it: a fully personalized and deeply educational master class that can teach you lessons that will stick with you for a lifetime.
-If you're serious about technical writing, I doubt you'll find something like this anywhere else.
+I doubt you'll find something like this course anywhere else, and that's why I'm teaching it!

 ## How to apply